FogSecurity/aws-default-encryption-tracker/README.md

 - Additional validation of default encryption was performed via the AWS Console.
 - CLI Documentation and [AWS Documentation](https://docs.aws.amazon.com/) was referenced to validate default encryption and encryption type as well.

+Note: Encryption results may be misleading.
+See [our Quantum Ledger Database (QLDB) research here](https://www.fogsecurity.io/blog/encryption-state-of-amazon-qldb) for an example of misleading reporting on encryption status.

 Contact info@fogsecurity.io for help and feedback.